This page provides details on how to use the optimized Bump Material in V-Ray.

 The BRDFBump node provides inputs for controlling various material properties.
 Most inputs correspond to parameters in the section below.

-base_brdf – Allows the user to specify a base material to which the bump/normal effect will be added.
+base_brdf – Allows the user to specify a base material to which the bump/normal effect is added.

-Type – Allows the user to specify whether a bump map or a normal map effect will be added to the base material.
+Type – Allows the user to specify whether a bump map or a normal map effect is added to the base material.